At A Glance

 Book Hill and Mountain Skills Course

-The Hill and Mountain Skills Course is ideal for getting started with hillwalking in mountainous areas.
+The Hill and Mountain Skills Course is ideal for intermediate hillwalkers, who have some experience in mountainous areas, but want to develop their skills further.
 After completing this two-day course, you will be able to tackle mountain walks over all types of terrain, know how to manage risks and hazards, navigate like an expert, plan routes, and know what to consider before going out in the mountains.

 Dates for 2018 (Snowdonia, Capel Curig)